Public & Product Liability Insurance vs Professional Liability Insurance: A guide to coverage and claims

 In relation to circumstances that you think might give rise to a claim on a professional indemnity policy it is important to seek advice as to whether those circumstances need to be notified to your insurer or not – in most cases it is prudent to tell your insurer even if you think that this may affect your future premiums – in fact if it is a matter that you think may affect your future premiums it is very likely that this is a matter that an insurer will want to know and that you will be required by law to disclose.
 Cover may be lost or declined if these matters are not disclosed to your insurer during the current policy period or at the time of renewal for the following period.

 Notifying your insurer will usually require completion of some kind of claim form, but it should also include the additional details you have collected as mentioned above.
-Your broker (if you have one) will be able to advise what information should be provided and will assist you in your submission to the insurer’s claims team.
+Your advisor (if you have one) will be able to advise what information should be provided and will assist you in your submission to the insurer’s claims team.

 Once a notification is made your Insurer will provide you with a claim reference number.
 The insurer will refer to this number when dealing with the matter.
 If there are multiple claims, you will obtain multiple claim numbers.
 All correspondence going forward should include this number once received.